programarivm/babylon/docs/adding-languages.md

 | Latin           | Germanic               | `eng`           |
 | ...             | ...                    | ...             |

-In such cases:

-Find a public domain ebook written in the new language to be added, and copy/paste some text into the `input` folder.
+In such cases, find a public domain text written in the language you'd want to add and copy/paste it into the `input` folder.

 > **Important**: The text must be copypasted into the right `alphabet/family` folder; otherwise the training of the model won't work properly.

 So for example, let's say we want to teach Babylon the Cebuano language.
-The `ceb.txt` file (the ebook in Cebuano) needs to be copy and pasted into the `babylon/dataset/input/alphabet/latin/austronesian/` folder.
+Then a `ceb.txt` file needs to be copy and pasted into the `babylon/dataset/input/alphabet/latin/austronesian/` folder.

 > **Note**: By convention, the ISO 639-3 is used when naming the new `txt` file: `ceb.txt`